brekkanegg/openroleplay.ai/README.md

 pnpm build
 ```

-### Run Openroleplay Locally
+### Run Locally

 To develop all apps and packages, run the following command:

 ```
+# Run frontend server
 pnpm install
 pnpm dev

+# Run backend server
+cd apps/web
+npx convex dev
 ```

 ## Deployment

 ### Convex and Vercel

-We use convex for backend as a service and vercel for frontend cloud.
+We use convex for backend as a service and vercel for frontend cloud to ship features faster.

+Check out ['Using Convex with Vercel'](https://docs.convex.dev/production/hosting/vercel) for detailed guide.

 ## Roadmap and Feedback